samrushing/irken-compiler/ffi/gen/README.md

 There are many pitfalls in this forbidden land.
 Often the API advertised by the documentation does not match the actual function signatures.
-One of the biggest problems are created when macros are used in various ways to rename functions, parameters, types, etc.  They are also used to add extra (undocumented) parameters (e.g. zlib).
+One of the biggest problems is created when macros are used in various ways to rename functions, parameters, types, etc.  They are also used to add extra (undocumented) parameters (e.g. zlib).

-In general, my preference is to avoid linking against C libraries at all, since a major focus of this project is added security against that world of razors and chainsaws.
+In general, my preference is to avoid linking against C libraries at all, since a major focus of the Irken project is added security against that world of razors and chainsaws.

 FFI Specifications
 ------------------